alexkarpovich/PythonLabs/README.md

 How to install and run server (without virtualenv):
 ----------
+NOTE: for Windows OS make sure that all files have Unix style line separators.
+To change line separators in PyCharm run File->Line Separators->LF - Unix and OS X (\n)

 1. run "vagrant up" from rood directory
 2. run "vagrant provision" to be make sure that all software was installed
 3. connect to vagrant (run "vagrant ssh")